tom-howard/ros2/docs/course/part6.md

     Run the code and see what happens.
 You should find that the robot behaves quite erratically, indicating that `kp` (at an absolute value of 0.01) is probably too large.

 1. Try reducing `kp` by a factor of 100: `#!python kp = -0.0001`.
-Before you run the code again, you can reset the Gazebo simulation by pressing ++ctrl+shift+r++ so that the robot returns to the starting position.
+Before you run the code again, you might need to close down and re-launch your Gazebo simulation to get the robot back in its starting position.
+Make sure that you shut down the Gazebo simulation in the terminal, using ++ctrl+c++, rather than closing down the Gazebo window itself, since sometimes this doesn't actually shut down the background processes properly, and can result in errors.

-    You should find that the robot now gradually approaches the line, but it can take a while for it to do so.
+    With a modified `kp` gain, you should find that the robot now gradually approaches the line, but it can take a while for it to do so.

 1. Next, increase `kp` by a factor of 10: `#!python kp = -0.001`.
-Once again, reset the robot back to its starting position in Gazebo by using ++ctrl+shift+r++ to reset the simulation.
+Once again, get the robot back to its starting position by shutting down Gazebo using ++ctrl+c++ in its host terminal and then relaunching with `ros2 launch` again.

-    The robot should now reach the line much quicker, and follow the line well once it reaches it.
+    With this new `kp` gain, the robot should now reach the line much quicker, and follow the line well once it reaches it.

 1. Could `kp` be modified any more to improve the control further?
 Play around a bit more and see what happens.
 We'll but this to the test on a more challenging track in the next part of this exercise.

 ##### Part C: Advanced Line Following {#ex4c}

+1. Shut down the Line Following *"tuning"* environment if it's still running.

-1. Now, in **TERMINAL 1** run a new simulation:
+1. Then, in **TERMINAL 1** fire up a new one:

-    ***
-    **TERMINAL 1:**
     ```bash
     ros2 launch tuos_simulations line_following.launch.py
     ```